-- g) all necessary transport infrastructure improvements through direct mitigation or contributions to new and improved infrastructure, referring to the development's Transport Assessment and Travel Plan, informed by Local Highways Authority advice, including: - i. safe access to the site for vehicles, cyclists and pedestrians from Kingston Road (south) via the current school entrance and adjacent land; and, a second access to Kingston Road (east) beyond the Kingston Community Centre; - ii. quality, safe and direct footpath and cycle links between Kingston Road and South Avenue, and between Kingston Road (east) and Kingston Road (south) to integrate the development with the surrounding neighbourhoods;
+g) all necessary transport infrastructure improvements through direct mitigation or contributions to new and improved infrastructure, as evidenced by a Transport Assessment and Travel Plan for the proposal.
+This should include but not be limited to:

+- i. safe access to the site for vehicles, cyclists and pedestrians from Kingston Road (south) via the current school entrance and adjacent land; and, a second access from Kingston Road (east) beyond the Kingston Community Centre; - ii. quality, safe and direct footpath and cycle links between Kingston Road and South Avenue, and between Kingston Road (east) and Kingston Road (south) to integrate the development with the surrounding neighbourhoods.

-7.6 SITE HS5: Talbot Road, Worksop
+SITE HS5: Talbot Road, Worksop 7.6

 - 7.6.1 Situated in south-east Worksop, Talbot Road is located within a primarily residential area, on the corner of Talbot Road and Lincoln Road.
-The development of this small scale 0.44ha site (see Figure 18) provides an opportunity to make a positive contribution to the local streetscene.
-It will also address Council Plan15 priorities to improve the wider environment for Bassetlaw's communities, complementing the proposed redevelopment of nearby HS3: Radford Street for affordable housing. - 7.6.2 The site is well located for employment, with local services and the town centre accessible by foot, bike and public transport, thus reducing the need to travel by car.
+The development of this small scale 0.44ha site (see Figure 16) provides an opportunity to make a positive contribution to the local streetscene.
+It will also address Council Plan15 and Local Plan priorities to improve the wider environment for Bassetlaw's communities, complementing the proposed redevelopment of nearby HS3: Radford Street for affordable housing. - 7.6.2 The site is well located for employment, with local services and the town centre accessible by foot, bike and public transport, thus reducing the need to travel by car.

-Figure 18: Talbot Road, Worksop
+Figure 16: Talbot Road, Worksop

-- 7.6.3 The Land Availability Assessment 20212 identified the site as suitable to contribute to the housing requirement in Worksop.
-The site is identified as deliverable in the early part of the plan period, from 2025-2026. - 7.6.4 The site is expected to provide for at least 15 units to contribute to meeting local housing needs.
+7.6.3 The site is expected to provide for approximately 15 units to contribute to meeting local housing needs.
 Site HS5 should positively enhance the housing offer available in the area.
-On that basis, Policy 20 requires the mix to include affordable homes. - 7.6.5 The site is currently used as part of a wider area of amenity greenspace, but the Open Space Assessment Update 2020 indicates it is of limited quality18.
+On that basis, Policy 18 requires the mix to include affordable homes.

+- 7.6.4 The site is currently part of a wider area of amenity greenspace, but the Open Space Assessment Update 2020 indicates it is of limited quality18.
 The development of this site provides an opportunity to improve the quality of the remaining open space by enhancing its multi-functionality.
 Open space improvements should be agreed through consultation with the local community.
-An appropriate landscaping buffer should be established along the eastern boundary of site HS5 to provide residents of the adjoining care home with privacy. - 7.6.6 The development must also mitigate its impact on local infrastructure to help deliver relevant requirements set out in the Infrastructure Delivery Plan7.
+An appropriate landscaping buffer should be established along the eastern boundary of site HS5 to provide residents of the adjoining care home with privacy. - 7.6.5 The development must also mitigate its impact on local infrastructure to help deliver relevant requirements set out in the Infrastructure Delivery Plan 202313.
+Such provision will be made in accordance with Policy ST56.

-POLICY 20: Site HS5: Talbot Road, Worksop
+POLICY 18: Site HS5: Talbot Road, Worksop

-Land at Talbot Road, Worksop, as identified on the Policies Map will be developed within the plan period for at least 15 dwellings and supporting infrastructure as identified by the Infrastructure Delivery Plan7, as part of a safe, sustainable and quality living environment.

-2. Proposals to develop Talbot Road will be expected to deliver:
+- 1. Land at Talbot Road, Worksop, as identified on the Policies Map will be developed within the plan period for approximately 15 dwellings and supporting infrastructure as identified by the Infrastructure Delivery Plan 202313, as part of a safe, sustainable and quality living environment. - 2.
+The proposed development of land at Talbot Road will be expected to deliver a scheme consistent with Policy ST56 which makes provision for:

-a) the sensitive design and location of buildings that maintain appropriate amenity for existing and future residents and provide natural surveillance of the adjoining open space in accordance with Policy 48;
+a) the sensitive design and location of buildings that maintain appropriate amenity for existing and future residents and provide natural surveillance of the adjoining open space in accordance with Policy 46;

-b) a mix of housing types, sizes and tenures to meet local needs including for affordable housing in accordance with Policy ST30;
+b) a mix of housing types, sizes and tenures to meet local needs including for affordable housing in accordance with Policy ST28;

-- c) an appropriate financial contribution to improve the quality of the adjoining Talbot Road amenity greenspace to address impacts arising from the increased use by residents of Talbot Road; - d) a landscape buffer along the eastern boundary of the site to provide appropriate amenity to the adjoining residential care home;
+- c) any appropriate financial contribution to improve the quality of the adjoining Talbot Road amenity greenspace to address impacts arising from the proposal; - d) a landscape buffer along the eastern boundary of the site to provide appropriate amenity to the adjoining residential care home;